 - Dark chocolate: Yes, that’s right, dark chocolate can be good for brain health!
 The cacao in this type of chocolate is rich in flavonoids.
 These antioxidants keep blood moving throughout the brain.
 It’s also believed that the brain gets more blood vessels and neurons with enough cacao flavonoids, specifically in brain areas involved in learning and memory.

-- Oily fish: Oily fish such as sardines, herring, tuna, mackerel, and salmon have plenty of omega-3s.
+- Oily fish: Oily fish such as sardines, herring, tuna, mackerel, and salmon have plenty of omega-3s like docosahexaenoic acid.
 Through consuming these fatty acids, one may be able to enjoy improved cognition as the brain receives more blood.

 What Is The Best Vitamin For Memory?